Eliran-Turgeman/eliran-turgeman.github.io/content/posts/content-aggregator.md

 In this step, you got a basic understanding of the project's structure.
 Next, you will implement the base abstract class `Source`

-## Step 3 - Implementing The Base Class
+## Step 3 - Implementing the Base Class

 In this step, you will implement the base abstract class `Source`.